Deontic Temporal Logic for Formal Verification of AI Ethics: Deontic Logic for Ethics

-Standard Deontic Logic (SDL) and Temporal Deontic Logic (TDL) represent two distinct variations within deontic logic.
-We incorporate both SDL and its extension, TDL, into our work.
+Standard Deontic Logic (SDL) represents a foundational framework within deontic logic.
+In this work, we build upon SDL by extending it with temporal operators to enable reasoning about ethical properties over time~\cite{temporaldynamicdeonticlogic,deonticLogicforProgrammingRightfulMachines,TDLSEMANTICS}.
 SDL formulas include classical propositional logic and it operates as a monadic deontic logic, meaning its operators (obligation, permission, forbidden) apply to individual formulas ($\varphi$); they are read as "it is obligatory that $\varphi$", "it is permissible that $\varphi$", and "it is forbidden that $\varphi$" respectively.
 Furthermore, they are cross-definable.
 For instance, $P\varphi:=\neg O(\neg \varphi)$, and $F\varphi:=O \neg \varphi$ .
-This logical statement explains that permission ($P$) or forbidden ($F$) can be represented in terms of obligation ($O$).
-Temporal Deontic Logic expands SDL by integrating temporal aspects into norms and obligations, introducing operators such as $always (\Box), eventaully (\diamond), next$, and $ until (\mathcal{U})$.
+This logical statement explains that permission ($P$) or forbidden ($\neg P$) can be represented in terms of obligation ($O$).
+Temporal Deontic Logic (TDL) expands SDL by integrating temporal aspects into norms and obligations, introducing operators such as $always (\Box), eventually (\diamond), next$, and $ until (\mathcal{U})$.
 For instance, $next \ \varphi$ means that the proposition $\varphi$ holds in the next time step.
 Similarly, $\varphi \mathcal{U} \psi$ means $\varphi$ is true until $\psi$ becomes true.
 We use the semantics of the combined logic as an extension of the Kripke-style possible world semantics of deontic logic with temporal operators, as described in reference~\cite{TDLSEMANTICS}.
 While branching-time logic is often used to reflect future uncertainty, we adopt Linear Temporal Logic (LTL) due to its simplicity and relevance to AI verification, where obligations typically unfold along a single execution path.
 Moreover, LTL allows us to capture obligations or constraints that must persist, eventually hold, or be updated dynamically as the system learns or acts in a sequence of decisions.
-The alternativeness relation in our model preserves sequential consistency rather than enabling arbitrary time jumps.
-We recommend interested readers to refer \cite{handbook_deontic,TDLSEMANTICS} for further details on the foundational principles.
+This helps to preserve sequential consistency rather than enabling arbitrary time jumps.
+We recommend that interested readers refer to \cite{handbook_deontic,TDLSEMANTICS} for further details on the foundational principles.